cse110-sp25-group8/cse110-sp25-group8/admin/team.md

 ### Ryan Awal
 Hi!
 I'm a third year CS major at Sixth.
 A fun fact about me is that I have traveled to over 40 countries.
 [Here is a link to my Github Page](https://ryanawal12.github.io/Lab1CSE110/)

+### Samson Gebrekidan
+Hi!
+I'm a senior Computer Engineering student at UCSD.
+A fun fact about me is that I love football ⚽ and I can name every World Cup winner by heart.
+[Here’s a link to my GitHub page](https://github.com/Samat4E/Samson-Gk-User-Page-) 😄

 ---

 ## 🕓 Meeting Info & Logistics